Tupevarj/SurgeryRoomSimulation/README.md

 **PatientGenerator** creates single patient in given interval based on **patient-interval** parameter value.
 Once patient is generated, patient is moved into preparation phase (**PreparationUnits**) when preparation unit has free resources.
 Amount of resources in prepration unit can be given with **number-of-preparation-unit** parameter.
 Once preparation phase is completed (based on **preparation-time-** parameters), patient is moved into operation phase (**OperationUnits**) when operation unit has free resources.
 Amount of resources in operation unit can be given with **number-of-operation-unit** parameter.
 Once operation phase is completed (based on **operation-time-** parameters), patient is moved into recovery phase (**RecoveryUnits**) when recovery unit has free resources.
 Amount of resources in recovery unit can be given with **number-of-recovery-unit** parameter.
 After recovery phase is completed, patient is released.
 After simulation is completed (based on **simulation-time** parameter), statistics collected during the simulation are shown.
 By default all statistics are enabled.
 More about collected statistics, see below.

+## Personal Twist

+Generated patients can have different conditions.
+Patient condition determines the urgency (priorization), risk to die during or before operation and custom service times for each phase.
+Different conditions and proportions of total generated number of patients can be changed in configuration file.

 ## Statistics

 **TODO**